 All investments are classified as held at fair value through profit or loss (FVTPL).
 All investments are measured at fair value with changes in their fair value recognised in the Statement of Comprehensive Income in the period in which they arise.
-The fair value of listed investments is based on their quoted bid price at the reporting date without any deduction for estimated future selling costs.
+The fair value of listed investments is based on their quoted bid price at close of business at the reporting date without any deduction for estimated future selling costs.